The Best Fiber Internet

 Points to consider

-Frontier ranked below-average in our round-up of customer satisfaction surveys.
-The company scored 54 out of 100 from the ASCI and 59 out of 100 from Consumer Reports readers.
+Frontier ranked below average in our round-up of customer satisfaction surveys.
+The company scored 54 out of 100 from the ASCI and moderate remarks from Consumer Reports readers.
 In every region that Frontier operates, it scored 2 out of 5 power circles from J.D.
 Power (the lowest score it will publish).

 Customer service will vary from person to person, but be prepared for the potential of some frustrating phone calls, billing confusion, or spotty service.
 If you value attentive customer service over speed, consider another provider in your area.

-How to Choose the Best Fiber Internet Plan for You
+How to Find the Best Fiber Internet Plan for You

 Check your local options